Kitware/dive/docs/Dive-Desktop.md

 > I imported some data, but I don't see my annotations

 See [Importing images and video above](#importing-datasets).
 You most likely need to specify your annotation file in the import dialog.

-> I get an error that says "ffmpeg not installed, please download and install VIAME Toolkit from the main page"

-DIVE Desktop relies on an installation of `ffmpeg` for transcoding videos and some images.
-This tool comes with the VIAME installation.
-Verify your VIAME Install Base Path is correct.

 > Some VIAME canned pipelines are missing, or there are no training configuration files.